 Top 10 life-lessons I Learned from my dad:

-1. Tools are something you buy…but for someone you hire to actually use.
+1. Tools are something you buy…but you hire someone else to actually use.

 3. Everyone gets to win in a deal.
 My dad was a very upright businessman.
-When some friends hatched a get-rich quick scheme that would leave a someone with a loss, he shook his head disapprovingly and barked, “Never let anyone get screwed, Matt.”
+When some friends hatched a get-rich quick scheme that would leave a someone with a loss, he shook his head disapprovingly and barked, “The job of a salesman is to make sure NO ONE gets screwed, Matt.”

 4. Care for people.
 One Christmas he was ordered to “tone it down” by the Salvation Army.
 When he drove up to the house and saw how poor the family was, he loaded the whole tribe into his Fleetwood Brougham and took them on a shopping spree at a warehouse store.

 5. It’s better to be kind than nice.
 My dad was not a nice man.
 But he was remarkably kind.
 He would come to your aid no matter how dumb a situation you had gotten yourself into.
-But he would ride you about it the whole time.
+But, boy, would he ride you about it the whole time.

 6. Your gifts can be a stepping-stone or a tombstone.
 The same pride that made my dad a legendary real estate agent also made him too proud to return to it.
 My father taught me not to be a victim of my gifts.